sora-xor/sora-docs/src/create-an-address.md

    <center><img src="/.gitbook/assets/create-address-browser-account-created.png" width="400"></center>

 6. Now you should change the address format so that it begins with `cn`.
 Open Settings and select Displayed Address format.
-It should be SORA Network.
+It should be SORA network.

    <center><img src="/.gitbook/assets/create-address-browser-change-to-sora-network.png" width="400"></center>